Menooker/KunQuant/Customize.md

     input_layout:str = "STs"
     output_layout:str = "STs"
     allow_unaligned: Union[bool, None] = None
+    split_source: int = 0
     options: dict = field(default_factory=dict)
 ```

+If `split_source` is not 0, KunQuant will split the generated C++ source code into several files, each with at most `split_source` functions.
+This is useful to parallelize the compilation.

 The `CppCompilerConfig` controls how KunQuant calls the C++ compiler.
 To choose the non-default compiler, you can pass `CppCompilerConfig(compiler="/path/to/your/C++/compiler")` to `cfake.compileit`.
 You can also enable/disable AVX512 by this config class.